-If you try to file your Georgia property damage lawsuit after the four-year deadline has passed, the defendant (the person or organization you're trying to sue) will almost certainly make a motion asking the court to dismiss the case.
-And, except in rare cases where an exemption from the deadline applies (more on these exceptions in the next section), the court will grant the dismissal.
+If you try to file your Georgia property damage lawsuit after the applicable deadline has passed, the defendant (the person you're trying to sue) will almost certainly make a motion asking the court to dismiss the case.
+And, except in rare cases where a special exception applies (more on these in the next section), the court will grant the dismissal.

-In a Georgia property damage lawsuit -- and most other kinds of civil lawsuits, for that matter -- a number of situations could pause ("toll" in legalese) or extend the lawsuit filing deadline set by the statute of limitations.
+In a Georgia property damage lawsuit—and most other kinds of civil lawsuits, for that matter—a number of situations could pause ("toll" in legalese) or extend the lawsuit filing deadline set by the statute of limitations.
 These include: